RETURNING TO CHURCH

 To comply with social distancing, there will be limited seating in church.
 As such, it will be necessary to book for worship.

 We know this will be a substantial change and raises difficult theological questions.
 Nevertheless, for now, it is a vital way of ensuring we keep you safe.
-To book, either tel Susi Artis on07903 115327 or email her on email@example.com
+Click Here to Book , or tel our Parish Assistant

 Entering church and social distancing